7 Things to Do in Seattle When It’s Raining

 The list of life’s certainties is short: death, taxes, and rain in Seattle.
 The Emerald City, named for its lush year-round landscape, wouldn’t be nearly so emerald without its perennial precipitation.

 But what do you do when the weather alters your plans?
-Of course, you can enjoy some of our indoor scavenger hunts throughout Seattle.
+Of course, you can enjoy some of our indoor Seattle scavenger hunts.
 But if you’re looking for more, we’ve got you covered—metaphorically, anyway.
 You’ll still need your raincoat.
 Here are 7 rainy-day things to do in Seattle, guaranteed to keep you entertained until the sun comes out.

 1. Explore Seattle’s History at MOHAI